HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 npx webpack --mode=development
 ```

 Anyone can now read the message.
-Previously that only worked for users with Metamask installed.
+Previously, this only worked for users with Metamask installed.
 The easiest way to test the experience without Metamask installed is by using a new incognito window.

-You will not be able to change the message though.
-If you try, with or without Metamask, it throws an error 'No "from" address specified in neither the given options, nor the default options.'
+You will not be able to change the message, though.
+If you try, with or without Metamask, the application will throw an error: 'No "from" address specified in neither the given options, nor the default options.'

 <br>